johnnynunez/gstaichi/docs/design/llvm_sparse_runtime.md

 # Runtime

-The runtime code for the LLVM backends can be found at this URL: <https://github.com/taichi-dev/taichi/blob/master/taichi/runtime/llvm/runtime_module/runtime.cpp>.
-It is important to note that this file is not linked into the core C++ library of Taichi, but instead is compiled into an LLVM byte code file (`.bc`).
-When Taichi starts, the `.bc` file is loaded into memory, deserialized into an `llvm::Module`, and linked with the JIT compiled Taichi kernels.
+The runtime code for the LLVM backends can be found at this URL: <https://github.com/taichi-dev/gstaichi/blob/master/gstaichi/runtime/llvm/runtime_module/runtime.cpp>.
+It is important to note that this file is not linked into the core C++ library of GsTaichi, but instead is compiled into an LLVM byte code file (`.bc`).
+When GsTaichi starts, the `.bc` file is loaded into memory, deserialized into an `llvm::Module`, and linked with the JIT compiled GsTaichi kernels.
 This design allows the runtime code to be written once and shared between all LLVM backends, such as CPU and CUDA.
 Furthermore, the sparse runtime can be implemented in any language with sufficient abstraction (e.g., C++) rather than in raw LLVM IR.

-The core data structure of this runtime is [`LLVMRuntime`](https://github.com/taichi-dev/taichi/blob/172cab8a57fcfc2d766fe2b7cd40af669dadf326/taichi/runtime/llvm/runtime.cpp#L543), which holds a handful of data:
+The core data structure of this runtime is [`LLVMRuntime`](https://github.com/taichi-dev/gstaichi/blob/172cab8a57fcfc2d766fe2b7cd40af669dadf326/gstaichi/runtime/llvm/runtime.cpp#L543), which holds a handful of data:

 * All the root SNodes info (`roots` and `root_mem_sizes`).
 * SNode memory allocators.